Welcome to Bradley's HVAC Schools, where you will find HVAC trade schools that are available in your state.

 In addition, many contractors pay their employees an hourly wage plus commission for upgrading thermostats, cleaning coils, replacing motors, and selling new units to their customers.

-In fact, some companies pay around $200 dollars in commission for a motor replacement and around $500 dollars in commission for selling the customer a new air conditioning unit.
+In fact, some companies pay upwards of $200 dollars in commission for a motor replacement and $500 dollars in commission for selling the customer a new air conditioning unit.

 Most technicians that work for HVAC contractors go on approximately 4 to 6 calls per day.
 Having said that, you can see the possibility of a technician

 walking away with a lot of extra money in commissions within a days

 work (if they are working for the right company and are properly trained).

 In today’s job market it is absolutely necessary to get training if you want to enter the HVAC field.
 Rarely will HVAC companies even consider you for a position without some form of schooling or prior experience and they prefer the latter because recent HVAC graduates will still have to go through a learning curve once they actually start working on ac units.
 Like they say.............."school is very different from real world applications".

 Although employers prefer

 technicians with prior experience over newly schooled, many take what they can get (in the busy season) because of the constant shortages of technicians.
 This shortage can provide for easy job placement.